-In a highly competitive tech and SaaS market, a reliable company blog and a regular content promotion strategy for practical, educational content pieces is the best choice for a successful SaaS content marketing strategy.
-It helps customers understand why your product stands out from the rest and what value it can bring to their lives.
+In a highly competitive tech and SaaS market, your company blog and a regular content promotion strategy go a long way.
+Informational content pieces help customers understand why your product stands out from the rest — and what value it can bring to their lives.

-SaaS products come with tons of benefits: they’re (usually) easy to use, centralise your work and data on the cloud, and provide endless options for working anywhere around the world with just a device and an internet connection.
+SaaS products come with tons of benefits: they’re (usually) easy to use, centralise your work and data on the cloud, and let you work anywhere around the world with just a device and an internet connection.

-But here’s a common mistake SaaS content marketers make: they tend to overfocus on features over benefits — which doesn’t always resonate with every type of customer.
+But here’s a common mistake SaaS content marketers make: they tend to overfocus on features over benefits — which doesn’t always tick with every type of customer.

-If you want to address the needs of both these customers, we recommend building a solid base of SaaS content marketing materials and promoting them consistently.
+If you want to address the needs of both these customers, start with a solid base of SaaS content and promote it consistently.
 Your ideal customers should be able to scroll through your website and immediately get an idea of the value they gain after purchasing your product.

-So you’ve written a bunch of educational articles and whipped up a few case studies — but now you’ve got to use them wisely, especially if you’re marketing your products to other companies.
+So you’ve written a bunch of articles and whipped up a few case studies — but now you’ve got to use them wisely.
+Especially if you’re marketing your products to other companies.

-Leveraging content pieces such as success stories, interview features, client testimonials and white paper content help accelerate B2B sales funnels.
-When you’ve invested in creating such helpful resources and content to meet the (rather demanding) needs of your B2B clients, you’re more likely to see conversions on the Premium, Business and Enterprise versions of your SaaS products.
+Leveraging content like success stories, interview features, client testimonials and white paper content help accelerate B2B sales funnels.
+When you’ve invested in creating such helpful resources to meet the (rather demanding) needs of your B2B clients, you’re more likely to see conversions on the Premium, Business and Enterprise versions of your products.

 High-quality SaaS content writing positions your products and services as solutions to customer problems.
-Creating this content has its requirements, however — but there are some types of content that fit SaaS marketing efforts best.
+And there are some types of content that fit SaaS marketing efforts best.
 Let’s dive in.

 SaaS content writing is a unique form of marketing.
-It's about more than just getting your products or services in front of potential clients: it's also about helping them understand their problems and how your product can solve them.
+It's about helping them understand their problems and how your product can solve them.
 Content marketing for SaaS companies is also one of the best ways to convert B2B clients into customers.